qula4/student-data-analyzer/README.md

 ## Technologies Used
 * Python
-* Pandas (https://pandas.pydata.org/)-library for data manipulation and analysis
+* Pandas (https://pandas.pydata.org/) -library for data manipulation and analysis
-* Matplotlib (https://matplotlib.pydata.org/)- a python 2D plotting library
+* Matplotlib (https://matplotlib.pydata.org/) - a python 2D plotting library

 ## How to Run the Project (For Recruiters/Your Future Self)